jsaikrishna/Passwd-as-a-Service/README.md

 ```

 * Getting the user's based on the provided user-id (uid) which is an integer.
-Also, this request returns the 404 Error if the  the specified user resource with provided user-id (uid) is not found.
+Also, this request returns the 404 Error if the  the user resource with provided user-id (uid) is not found.

 ```
 http://localhost:8080/users/uid